chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

 In some ways, I should be furious that a self-indulgent billionaire manbaby brought about the practical end of Twitter.

-Twitter has been overall a very positive platform for my [tech] career and keeping in touch with colleagues throughout the industry.
+Twitter was once a very positive platform for my [tech] career and keeping in touch with colleagues throughout the industry.
 There are multiple people I met solely on Twitter and then engaged with in person at whatever conference only after engaging with them a whole year prior;
-some of these people are now close friends.
+some of these people are now close friends nearly a decade later.
 I've gotten jobs from knowing people and companies via Twitter.
 I've been kept critically informed in real time on important current events happening in the world.
 The phenomena of a sizeable percentage of traditional news outlet content literally being 'Breaking News: Someone tweeted X yesterday' should be well noted by now.
 And hey, all that on top of the same platform entertaining me as a consistent pipeline of pointless shitposts during extended family holiday get-togethers?
 Amazing.

-But this practical end of Twitter is really only a accelerated demise; Elom didn't ruin Twitter, he only [laughably, horrifyingly, honestly-impressively] has done such an inconceivably terrible job since acquiring it that he made the long-burn end come so much faster than anyone could have ever anticipated.
+But this practical end of Twitter is really only an accelerated demise; Elom didn't ruin Twitter, he only [laughably, horrifyingly, honestly-impressively] has done such an inconceivably terrible job since acquiring it that he made the long-burn end come so much faster than anyone could have ever anticipated.
 It's been years now that I (and many others, I know) have looked in the mirror and